Chilean transport Rímac

 After the defeat of the Peruvian Army in the battles of San Juan and Miraflores, the Secretary of the Navy, Captain Manuel Villar, during the night of 16 January 1881 ordered the destruction of the port defenses and the remaining ships of the Peruvian Navy, including Rímac, to prevent their (re-)capture by the Chilean troops.
 The order was executed by the captains Luis Germán Astete and Manuel Villavicencio during the dawn of 17 January 1881.
-But few months later, in June 1881 she was refloated and auctioned off to CSAV (again) for $36,000.
+But a few months later, in June 1881 she was refloated and auctioned off to CSAV (again) for $36,000.

 During the Thousand Days' War in Colombia, Rímac, then renamed Lautaro, was lent to the Conservative Party; she was sunk off Panama City on 20 January 1902, fighting against Admiral Padilla of the Liberal Party.